Wildflower Photo Techniques

 Sometimes “weeds” provide the best wildflower photos of all.
 Knowing a few tricks on how to photograph flowers in the forest is the best way to get wonderful shots.

-Take shots at different times of the day to use the best natural light conditions.
+When you have the time, try to take shots at different times of the day to use the best natural light conditions.

-Place a piece of construction paper behind the plant to isolate the flower and control the background colour.
+A trick to deal with a troublesome background is to place a piece of construction paper behind the plant to isolate the flower and control the background colour.

 Shoot over the course of a few days if the plants are blooming in stages to get the best selection of shots.